Hypnic Jerks: How To Avoid Waking With A Jolt

 In the comments below, many readers have offered suggestions for reducing their hypnic jerks.
 So I’ve compiled a list of the most common and interesting ideas.

-These don’t all have medical backing, so please take them with a pinch of salt.
+These ideas don’t all have medical backing and are anecdotal.
+Please take them with a pinch of salt.
 But you might find the ideas useful if nothing else has helped.

 • Try to see the funny side (I do this myself).